Ceejay464/Synthetic-Futures-Arbitrage-Strategy/README.md

+# Synthetic Futures vs ETF Arbitrage Strategy

+## Overview

+This strategy exploits pricing inefficiencies between ETFs and their corresponding options markets by constructing **synthetic futures** positions.
+When the synthetic futures price deviates significantly from the underlying ETF price, the strategy executes arbitrage trades to capture the mispricing.

+The backtest is conducted using the **`PortfolioStrategy`** module of **vn.py**.

+---

+## Strategy Logic

+### 1. Core Concept

+A **synthetic futures** position is constructed using put-call parity:

 - When **Basis > Upper Threshold**, the synthetic futures is **overpriced** (significant premium)
 - The strategy shorts the synthetic futures and goes long the underlying ETF